Election & Voting Information

 Hand-held magnifying glass for visually impaired voters is available for marking the optical scan ballots.
 Ask an election official to use one at the polling place.

-The TSX screen can be magnified and resolution changed by each voter to their desired need.
+The ExpressVote screen can be magnified and resolution changed by each voter to their desired need.

 How to run for Village Trustee FAQ’s: